Learning-to-Defer in Non-Stationary Time Series via Switching State-Space Models: Introduction

-\textbf{Contributions.} Our main contributions are: \begin{itemize}[topsep=2pt,itemsep=1pt,parsep=0pt,leftmargin=1.2em] \item We formalize \emph{online} expert routing for non-stationary time series with bandit feedback and time-varying expert availability (Section~\ref{sec:problem_formulation}). \item We propose \textbf{L2D-SLDS}, a factorized switching linear-Gaussian state-space model for expert residuals with context-dependent regime transitions, a shared global factor enabling cross-expert information transfer, and per-expert idiosyncratic dynamics (Section~\ref{sec:generative_model}). \item We derive an efficient Interacting Multiple Model (IMM)-style \citep{johnston2002improvement} filtering recursion under censoring together with dynamic registry management for expert entry and pruning; we show pruning leaves retained marginals unchanged (Sections~\ref{sec:generative_model} and~\ref{sec:registry}; Proposition~\ref{prop:invariance}). \item We introduce an IDS-inspired routing rule \citep{russo2014learning} that trades off predicted cost against mutual information about the latent regime and shared factor, with a closed-form shared-factor term and a lightweight Monte Carlo mode-identification term (Section~\ref{sec:exploration}; Appendix~\ref{app:info_gain}). \item We empirically evaluate on a synthetic correlated-regime simulator and on Temperature in Melbourne \citep{daily_min_temp_melbourne_kaggle} (plus FRED DGS10 in the appendix), comparing against contextual bandit baselines and a no-shared-factor ablation (Section~\ref{sec:experiments}; Appendix~\ref{sec:experiments-details}). \end{itemize}
+\textbf{Contributions.} \begin{itemize}[topsep=2pt,itemsep=1pt,parsep=0pt,leftmargin=1.2em] \item We formalize \emph{one-stage online L2D} for non-stationary time series: asymmetric partial feedback, action-coupled internal learner, dynamic expert availability, and consultation costs (Section~\ref{sec:problem_formulation}). \item We propose \textbf{L2D-SLDS}, a factorized switching linear-Gaussian model over all residuals (regime, shared factor, idiosyncratic states), with an IMM-style \citep{johnston2002improvement} two-phase filter and registry pruning that leaves retained marginals unchanged (Sections~\ref{sec:generative_model}--\ref{sec:registry}; Proposition~\ref{prop:invariance}). \item We introduce a learner-aware query score combining latent-state information gain (closed-form shared-factor term plus a Monte Carlo mode-identification term) and expected one-step learner improvement (Section~\ref{sec:exploration}; Appendix~\ref{app:info_gain}). \item We prove an oracle regret decomposition against a learn-and-defer oracle, splitting regret into a query-bonus budget, an SLDS predictive-cost-error term \(\mathcal{E}_{\mathrm{SLDS}}\), and interval dynamic regret of the internal learner.
+With decayed bonuses and a certified mixability learner, this yields a sublinear realized rate \emph{conditional on} \(\mathcal{E}_{\mathrm{SLDS}}=\widetilde O(\sqrt T)\) (Section~\ref{sec:regret_main}; Appendix~\ref{app:regret}). \item On synthetic, Melbourne \citep{daily_min_temp_melbourne_kaggle}, Jena, and Daily Delhi benchmarks, L2D-SLDS is competitive with or improves on every contextual- and non-stationary-bandit baseline (Section~\ref{sec:experiments}). \end{itemize}